frederic-perez/AmE-dictionary/data/idioms.md

 __let the good times roll__ To have as much fun or live life as richly as possible.
 (Often said as an imperative.)
 __let’s face it__ We need to recognize the truth; we should face reality.
 __let’s get something straight__ (expression) Let’s clear up any possible confusion, misunderstanding, or uncertainty (about something); let me make this perfectly clear. _Before we get into this debate, let’s get something straight—we are to focus solely on the topic at hand, so no deviating into unrelated subjects._
+__let’s make some noise__ Idiom that means to create a lot of excitement or enthusiasm, often associated with rallying a crowd, expressing strong support, or making a big impact.
+It’s usually used in situations where you want to pump people up and get them excited about something.
 __let’s not and say (that) we did__ A sarcastic expression indicating that one would really rather not do what has been proposed. _Joe: “Why don’t we go to the farmers’ market today?”
 Sarah: “Ugh, in this weather?
 Let’s not and say we did.”_
 __let’s roll__ Let’s get out of here; let’s get moving. _That’s everything we need from the store.
 Let’s roll!_
 __letdown__ :two: Something that is disappointing, usually because it did not meet one’s high expectations about it. _Not getting tickets to the game after my aunt promised them to us is a real letdown._